April Family-Friendly Events Guide

 Washington, DC

 ARTECHOUSE is once again bringing a joyous exhibit to celebrate spring and cherry blossom season.
-This family-friendly, immersive experience will wow visitors with its virtual world of cherry blossoms.
-Interactive installations have also been designed that explore a butterfly’s life cycle and its relationship to the environment.
+This family-friendly, immersive experience will wow visitors with its virtual world of cherry blossoms inspired by the Isekai genre of anime.
 Tickets can be purchased online.
 Children 3 and under are FREE.
 Family packs and discounts for military, first responders, students, and locals are also available.

 Eye Spy Trains